REX2626/Astro-Attack/README.md

 Add Enemy weapons - shoot normally but might have small missiles to launch aswell

-Change weapon system so that each weapon can be individually upgraded
+Make default weapons, and weapons for player and enemy

+Add a weapon hotbar, so you can see which weapon is selected

 Make bullets do less damage the further away they go (mainly for gatling gun)